 Chambers Funeral Home was founded in 1931 by Fred L. and Bertha Chambers.

-The funeral home not only served the community through funeral service; but also had a 24 hour ambulance service.
+The funeral home not only served the community through funeral service; but also, had a 24 hour ambulance service.
 Until 1937, most funerals were held at the family’s home, but the trend to have funerals at the funeral home started to change with some funerals still held at area churches.
-With the additions of garage space, Fred and Bertha lived upstairs with their daughter, Margaret Ann, who continued the family tradition.
+With the addition of garage space, Fred and Bertha lived upstairs with their daughter, Margaret Ann, who continued the family tradition.

 In 1947, Fred L. became very ill with an eye infection, went to Cleveland Clinic, and later passed away.
 Bertha, his wife, felt that she could not operate the funeral business alone, so she sold the business and building to Floyd E. and Genevieve Chambers.

 In the same year, the Chambers family purchased the James Funeral Home in Follansbee.
 Genevieve passed away in 1983 after a short illness.
 In 1985, Floyd sold the funeral home to both Fred and Jennifer to operate.
 Floyd passed away in 1999.

 Continuing History of Present Day of Chambers and James Funeral Homes